 2. Parc d’Egmont

-3. Jean-Félix Hap gardens
+3. Jean-Félix Hap Garden

 4. Jardins du fleuriste du Stuyvenbergh

-5. Domaine regional Solvay
+5. Domaine régional Solvay